Skip to main content

 Pattern 2: Centralizing Without Understanding

-Local knowledge is often invisible until it's lost.
-The Midwest warehouse manager's mental model of customer behavior wasn't documented anywhere.
-When the system overrode her judgment, no one noticed until the relationships deteriorated.
+Local knowledge is invisible until it vanishes.
+Linda's mental model of fifty customers existed in no documentation.
+When the system overrode her judgment, no one noticed until relationships deteriorated.
 Centralized optimization assumes standardized conditions.
 Reality is stubbornly local.

 Pattern 3: Automating Symptoms Instead of Causes

-Many automation projects address visible symptoms while ignoring root causes.
-The customer service ticket routing automated the distribution of problems without examining why those problems existed.
-The invoice matching automated exception handling without asking why there were so many exceptions.
-Speed makes the underlying dysfunction faster, not better.
+Ticket routing automated the distribution of problems without examining why those problems existed.
+Invoice matching automated exception handling without asking why there were so many exceptions.
+Speed makes underlying dysfunction faster.

 Pattern 4: Mistaking Adoption for Success